 I hadn’t needed it in years, but I certainly did at that moment.
 I left the gym, called my husband and had him fill up the tub.
 A nice hot soak was another pain reliever that I had learned to employ over the years.

-Getting vertical always alleviated the gas pain of an IBS attack and the warmth was probably a physical as well as psychological comfort.
+Getting horizontal always alleviated the gas pain of an IBS attack, and the warmth was probably a physical, as well as psychological, comfort.

 Share Your Story With Us

 The only silver lining to this experience is that I knew I could share it with you.
 To let you know that you are not alone with your IBS and that we are here to help you the best we can – and sharing and caring is one way to do that.